Bubblegum money

-How would you like a brand-new, factory-fresh Ford two-seater for five hundred ninty dollars?
+How would you like a brand-new, factory-fresh Ford two-seater for five hundred ninety dollars?
 It came in 1911 complete with two gas lamps, three oil lamps and many other goodies to make driving a pleasure; and in any colour so long as it was black.

 Well, since the year 1911 automotive technology has come a long way, but so have economies of scale.
 It would not be unreasonable to expect today’s Ford, though vastly more safe, fast and comfortable, to have a similar price.

-I have news for you: IT DOES.
+I have news for you: It does.

 Today the “dollars” might be counted as about twelve thousand for such a car, which appears to be twenty times more expensive than the five hundred ninety dollars above . . . but it’s not.
 Twelve thousand dollars today takes an average household about five months to earn, and in 1911, five hundred ninety dollars would have taken an average household about the same labour.

-Roughly, therefore, five hundred ninty 1911 dollars were worth twelve thousand 1993 dollars.
+Roughly, therefore, five hundred ninety 1911 dollars were worth twelve thousand 1993 dollars.
 The change is not so much in Ford prices, as in the true value of government money.
 The unit of measurement, which has been described for all those years by the same word, “dollar”, has in fact been constantly changing.

 It’s very much as if we were trying to measure the width of a house using a ruler made of bubble gum instead of steel.